Save yourself (and your future travel plans) with these quick tips

 But now that I’m three years in, it seems, for lack of a better word, nuts.
 The farthest we’ve dared to venture is Mexico and Canada—no complaints, but not exactly far-flung.
 Our last flight home from visiting family on the East Coast featured a tantrum so epic and desperate that for the first time I understood why many seasoned parents forego all non-essential travel and still others rarely leave the house!
 Never had staying home—for the next five years—seemed so appealing.

 And yet as train-wrecked as I was, I refuse to buy into the notion that the potential nightmare of an eight-hour flight across the ocean should trump the probable amazing-ness of eight days overseas.
 So I called an inveterate globetrotter and father of two for his advice on traveling long distances with little ones.
-As founder and owner of ROAM (Rivers, Oceans and Mountains), a boutique adventure outfitter based in British Columbia, he’s crisscrossed the globe scouting new trips with his daughters, Georgia and Grace, when they were 2 and 4.
+As founder and owner of ROAM (Rivers, Oceans and Mountains), a boutique adventure outfitter based in British Columbia, Brian McCutcheon crisscrossed the globe scouting new trips with his daughters, Georgia and Grace, when they were two and four.
 Now they’re seasoned wanderers who love to surf in Ecuador and sail in the Galapagos.

 Nice.
 So how’d he do it?